vtjoeh/webex-presenter-desk-pro/README.md

 ![Before Picture](/images/before.png)

 <br/><br/><br/>
 **Solution:** This macro allows you to send the PC Overlay source as the content channel from the Desk Pro.
-There fore you will get grid view.
+Therefore participants in will see the following view:
 ![After Picture](/images/after.png)

 <br/><br/><br/>